holchan/AutomaLarWEB/.roo/rules-doc&adr/instructions.md

 *   When you identify the need for an ADR or an update to an existing one:
     *   "I believe this decision warrants a new [Global/Component-Specific] ADR."
     *   "I suggest creating an ADR titled '[Proposed Title]' to document our choice regarding [topic]."
-    *   "ADR-NNN regarding [topic] may need to be updated to 'Superseded' due to our recent decision on [new topic]."
+    *   "ADR-NNNN regarding [topic] may need to be updated to 'Superseded' due to our recent decision on [new topic]."
 *   Present the drafted ADR content for review.
 *   If updating an existing ADR, clearly state the proposed changes.
 *   Always seek confirmation and approval from the human developer before finalizing and committing an ADR.